hirefrank/www/content/pages/about.md

 indexable: true
 title: About
 url: /about/
-description: "Frank Harris is a product executive with over 20 years of experience leading high-performing teams and building products across companies like Slack, Etsy, and Google."
+description: "Frank Harris is a coach and former product executive with over 20 years of experience building high-performing teams and products at companies like Slack, Etsy, and Google."
 ---

-Frank Harris is a product executive with over 20 years of experience leading high-performing teams and building products across companies like Slack, Etsy, and Google.
+Frank Harris is a coach and former product executive with over 20 years of experience building teams and products at companies like Slack, Etsy, and Google.

 <div class="clearfix">
   <div class="about-image-container">